Gnomeo & Juliet

-Gnomeo & Juliet is a 2011 animated romantic comedy film directed by Kelly Asbury from a screenplay by Rob Sprackling and John Smith.
-It is loosely based on the play Romeo and Juliet by William Shakespeare and features the voices of James McAvoy, Emily Blunt, Michael Caine, Maggie Smith, Jason Statham, Patrick Stewart, Ashley Jensen, Stephen Merchant, Matt Lucas, Jim Cummings, Julie Walters, Richard Wilson, Ozzy Osbourne, Dolly Parton and Hulk Hogan in his final film.
+Gnomeo & Juliet is a 2011 animated musical fantasy romantic comedy film directed by Kelly Asbury.
+It is loosely based on the play Romeo and Juliet, and features the voices of James McAvoy, Emily Blunt, Michael Caine, Maggie Smith, Jason Statham, Patrick Stewart, Ashley Jensen, Stephen Merchant, Matt Lucas, Jim Cummings, Julie Walters, Richard Wilson, Ozzy Osbourne, Dolly Parton, and Hulk Hogan in his final film role before his death in July 2025.
 The story follows Gnomeo and Juliet, a pair of garden gnomes who fall in love, but due to the feud between their respective families, they must find a way to keep their blossoming romance a secret.

-Gnomeo & Juliet premiered at the El Capitan Theatre in Hollywood on January 23, 2011, and was theatrically released on February 11 by Entertainment One Films in the United Kingdom and Touchstone Pictures in the United States.
-The film received mixed reviews from critics and grossed $193 million worldwide on a $36 million budget.
-It received nominations for several Annie Awards.
-The song "Hello Hello" by Elton John and Lady Gaga was nominated for the Golden Globe Award for Best Original Song, the Satellite Award for Best Original Song, and the Critics' Choice Movie Award for Best Song.
-A sequel, Sherlock Gnomes, was released in 2018 by Paramount Animation, Metro-Goldwyn-Mayer, and Rocket Pictures without achieving the success of the first film.
+Gnomeo & Juliet premiered at the El Capitan Theatre in Hollywood on January 23, 2011, and was theatrically released on February 11 by Walt Disney Studios Motion Pictures under the Touchstone Pictures label.
+The film received mixed reviews from critics and was a box-office success, grossing $194 million on a $36 million budget.
+It received nominations for four Annie Awards.
+The song "Hello Hello" by Elton John and Lady Gaga was nominated for the Golden Globe award, the Satellite Award, and the Critics' Choice Award for Best Original Song.
+A sequel, Sherlock Gnomes, was released in 2018.